dkackman/chia-dotnet/README.md

 - Method and property names are `ProperCased`.
 - Parameter names are `camelCased`.
 - The chia RPC uses unsigned integers where dotnet might use signed.
 In cases where chia expects an unsigned number, it is unsigned on the dotnet side.
-- `ulong` is used for the python unsigned 64 bit int.
+- `ulong` is used for the python 64 bit unsigned int.
+- `BigInteger` is used for the python 128 bit unsigned int.
 - Where the RPC return a scalar value, the dotnet code will as well.
 - Where the RPC returns a list of named scalar values, they are returned as a Tuple with named fields.
 - Complex types and structs are currently returned as a `dynamic` [`ExpandoObject`](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-5.0).
 This may change in the future.